This is a named option in the Electrical and Computer Engineering MS.

 A submitted online application is required, consisting of:

-• Resume/CV;
+• Resume/CV.

 • Most up to date unofficial transcript(s) from all previous higher education institutions, regardless of whether or not a degree was earned (official transcripts are requested of only recommended applicants); international academic records must be in the original language accompanied by an official English translation.

-• Test scores and three letters of recommendation as detailed above.
+• Test scores as detailed above.

 Applications must be entirely complete by the deadline, including test scores and letters of recommendation.
-Please note that it is highly advised to take the GRE and TOEFL/IELTS tests well in advance of the application deadline in order to ensure time for receiving and processing of the scores.
+Please note that it is highly advised to take the GRE and English proficiency tests well in advance of the application deadline in order to ensure time for receiving and processing of the scores.
 Please do not mail any paper copies of application materials, except IELTS scores.
 They will not be reviewed.

 If you were previously enrolled as a graduate student at UW–Madison, but have had a break in enrollment for at least one fall or spring semester, you will need to apply to resume your studies.